 The architectural system studied by Blanc weighs about 30kg for m2 and is composed of 4 different layers:

-the first is the metal STRUCTURE, consisting of a metal weft, which can be anchored or detached from the surface.
+the first is the SUPPORTING STRUCTURE in metal, consisting of a metal weft, which can be anchored or detached from the surface.
 The space generated between the two structures also creates splendid thermal and acoustic insulation.

-Subsequently, a PVC TILE is placed with a thickness of 1cm spread on the support which increases its stiffness and makes it waterproof.
+Then a 1cm thick PVC CANVAS is placed on the support which increases its rigidity and makes it waterproof.

 As a third layer, the support will be placed to which the plants will be hooked: the felt paper, which allows the water to distribute uniformly.